What do I need to do if I get sued or my client advises me that he is pursuing a claim against me?

 What happens next?

-- If so, the insurer will provide local defense counsel pursuant to its “duty to defend” to respond to complaint without waiving potential defenses ( Insurer can negotiate favorable rates for defense counsel and will vet the bills when they come in.
+- If so, the insurer will provide local defense counsel pursuant to its “duty to defend” to respond to complaint without waiving potential defenses.
+For example, the insurer can negotiate favorable rates for defense counsel and will vet the bills when they come in.

-- Insurer will provide evaluation of coverage as investigation continues
+- The insurer will provide evaluation of coverage as the investigation continues.

-- Insurer will, if opportunity presents itself, seek early reasonable resolution of claim without lengthy litigation
+- The insurer will, if the opportunity presents itself, seek early reasonable resolution of the claim without lengthy litigation.

 What do you need to do once a claim or circumstance has been notified?

-- Avoid trying to resolve situations on your own!
+- Do not try to resolve situations on your own.

-- DO NOT admit liability or offer any amount to resolve without insurer consent
+- DO NOT admit liability or offer any amount to resolve the issue without the insurer’s consent.

 Review your Policy’s Declaration Page